Handling & Care for Mister Alphabet

 If any porcelain component should break, set Mister Alphabet aside and carefully clean up any sharp fragments; small fragments can break free in addition to larger pieces

-If any magnet or wire becomes visible or loose inside the hands or feet, set any parts aside including Mister Alphabet, to be assessed of possible repair.
+If any magnet or wire becomes visible or loose inside the hands or feet, set any parts aside including Mister Alphabet, to be assessed for possible repair.
 (Contact us below to discuss).

 Below are some Recommendations that will help ensure Mister Alphabet does not experience too much stress: